gnarayan/WDmodel/README.rst

 About
 -----

-This is a DA White Dwarf model atmosphere fitting code.
+``WDmodel`` is a DA White Dwarf model atmosphere fitting code.
 It fits observed spectrophotometry of DA White Dwarfs to infer intrinsic model atmosphere parameters in the presence of dust and correlated spectroscopic flux calibration errors, thereby determining full SEDs for the white dwarf.
 It's